BrianPugh/cyclopts/docs/source/getting_started.rst

 2. Calling ``app()`` triggers Cyclopts to parse CLI inputs.

 3. Cyclopts identifies ``"Alice"`` as a positional argument, matching it to the parameter ``name``.
-   In the absence of an explicit type hint for ``name``, Cyclopts defaults to treating it as a string.
+   In the absence of an explicit type hint, Cyclopts defaults to ``str``.

 4. Cyclopts calls the registered default ``main("Alice")``, and the greeting is printed.